HanoverStatsLabs/resources/labs/Lab6Instructions.md

 - add a regression line to a scatterplot,
 - control the size and color of added lines,
 - compute new scalar variables using an equation,
-- compute new categorical variables by breaking the values of a scalar variable.
+- compute new categorical variables by binning the values of a scalar variable.

 New R commands introduced in this lab: `quantile`, `cut`, `seq`, `panel.loess`, `panel.lmline`, `with`